lucasnbsb/Data-Structures-and-Algorithms/README.md

 #### 287. Find the Duplicate Number
     - floyds algo. use slow fast to find the cycle. reset one of them to the start
     - walk both at the same pace till they meet at the start of the loop

+### 371. Sum of Two Integers
+    - this is easy on every language but python
+    - carry is an and shifted
+    - sum is a xor. keep iterating

 ### 347. Top K Frequent Elements
     - iterate first to create a counter map
     - iterate the keys and push them into a max heap